Discover Achill Island

 Achill Island – © Cristi

-Achil Island offers fabulous scenery: its rugged coastline, Caribbean-looking beaches (minus the water temperature), deserted moorland, green hills and bare brown mountains are simply stunning.
+Achill Island offers fabulous scenery: its rugged coastline, Caribbean-style beaches (minus the water temperature), deserted moorland, lush green hills and bare brown mountains are simply sensational sights.

-The island, still inhabited, is a superb spot for travellers in search of wide open spaces.
-It must be said that the island has been particularly well preserved, and offers many activities to its tourists.
+The island, which is still inhabited, is a superb spot for travellers in search of wide-open wilderness.
+It has to be said that the island has been particularly well preserved, and offers a wide range of activities for tourists.

-Starting with the Atlantic Drive, a road to take by car that overlooks the ocean.
-Many Irish people agree that it is one of the most beautiful circuits in Ireland!
-The road meanders along the coast, between land and sea: the panoramas are fabulous and really worth taking regular breaks, time to admire and take a few pictures!
+Starting with the Atlantic Drive, a road overlooking the ocean.
+Many Irish people agree that it’s one of the most beautiful drives in Ireland!
+The road winds along the coastline, between land and sea: the panoramas are fabulous and well worth taking regular breaks to admire and take a few photos!

-The island has many incredible sites: we love its desolate landscapes, its steep cliffs (those of Croaghaun are incredible), its beaches with turquoise waters (like Keem Beach), or the fort of Grace O’Malley, a famous Irish pirate who lived on the island!
+The island boasts many incredible sites: we love its desolate landscapes, steep cliffs (the Croaghaun cliffs are incredible), turquoise beaches (like Keem Beach), and the fort of Grace O’Malley, a famous Irish pirate who lived on the island!

 Achill Island also has the advantage of being a superb meeting place for budding hikers.
-You can easily walk around the island, take trails, explore its wide open spaces… with the assurance of meeting few people!
-It must be said that some areas of Achill Island are really worth the detour, but are still little known to the public: a great advantage for travellers wishing to enjoy a change of scenery while being isolated!
+It’s easy to walk around the island, take the trails and explore the wide-open spaces… and you’re guaranteed to see very few people!
+It has to be said that certain areas of Achill Island are well worth the detour, but are still little known to the public: a great advantage for travellers wishing to enjoy a change of scenery while getting away from it all!

-Don’t hesitate to equip yourself with a specific map for walking which lists all the hiking trails on the island!
-It’s a great way to treat yourself and dive into the heart of the Irish wilderness!
+Don’t hesitate to bring along a map specifically designed for walking (the Discovery Series 30 (1:50,000 scale), which lists all the island’s hiking trails!
+It’s a real treat to get to the heart of the Irish wilderness!

-Finally, don’t miss the discovery of Dooagh beach, an Achill Island beach that disappeared more than 33 years ago, and which resurfaced in 2017!
-A direct consequence of a storm in 1984 that would have swept the beach!
-In 2017, Dooagh beach would have naturally resurfaced, due to weather and wind conditions, bringing sand back to the site of the forgotten beach.
-A phenomenon that has created fascination all over the world!
+Finally, don’t miss the discovery of Dooagh beach, an Achill Island beach that disappeared more than 33 years ago, and resurfaced in 2017!
+A direct consequence of a 1984 storm that swept the beach away!
+In 2017, Dooagh beach is said to have reformed naturally, due to weather conditions and wind, once again carrying sand to the site of the forgotten beach.
+A phenomenon that has created fascination the world over!